 From stage to screen, two-time Olivier Award winner Derren Brown has mesmerized millions worldwide with his unique brand of mind reading, persuasion, and psychological illusion.
 Now, for the first time ever, this U.K. phenomenon and Netflix star brings his talents to Broadway.

 After a sold-out, critically acclaimed run off-Broadway at the Atlantic Theater Company, Derren Brown: Secret returns with a spellbinding experience that dares us — in the most jaw-dropping way — to take a closer look at the stories and beliefs that guide our lives.
 Behold a theatrical event of the mind in this “thrilling spectacle of psychological magic” (Entertainment Weekly).
-Performances begin September 6 at the Cort Theatre.
-Tickets and more information available here.
+More information available here.